cloudfoundry/identity-tools/statsd/README.md

-# Cloud Foundry Login Server
+# Cloud Foundry UAA Statsd

-Handles authentication on `cloudfoundry.com` and delegates all other identity management tasks to the UAA.
-Also provides OAuth2 endpoints issuing tokens to client apps for `cloudfoundry.com` (the tokens come from the UAA and no data are stored locally).
+Installs as a web application alongside the UAA application and emits audit events.
+Emits audit metrics in form of UDP packets every 5 seconds to the localhost interface on port 8125.